 Conclusion

 This contribution proposed to adapt the deblocking filter in case of 16x4 AMP partitions.
 The AMP edge that is inside the 16x16 CU is not deblocking filtered in HM4.
 It is proposed to shift the deblocking from the central edge to the actual 16x4 partition edge without increasing the number of filtering operations.
 In addition, it is proposed to use the one sample weak filter in order to avoid introducing dependencies between nearby edges.
-The BD-rate and decoding times are similar to the HM4 anchor.
+The BD-rate and execution times are similar to the HM4 anchor.
+Subjective quality improvement of blocking artifacts is illustrated.

 References